RichardTMiles/TypedArraysRFC/README.md

 Levi Morrison brought up that some work has been done parameterizing traits for anyone whoes intrested: https://github.com/php/php-src/compare/master...morrisonlevi:php-src:parameterized_traits I think this has solid work for that direction.
 I could see a world where PHP traits, interfaces, and classes could all be made generic.
+I plan to revisit this work myself after this initiative.
+Any help is always welcome.

 ```php
 interface iArrayA<T> [ 'a' => T ]